panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 ## 3. Summary

-The components of your Front-end application can use a multitude of 3-rd party libraries.
+The components of your Front-end application can use a multitude libraries.

-Some of these libraries, like `lodash` or event the built-in JavaScript's utilities are *stable* dependencies, and your components are free to depend directly on them.
+Some of these libraries, like `lodash` or even the built-in JavaScript's utilities are *stable* dependencies, and your components are free to depend directly on them.

 However, sometimes the component requires dependencies that may change either during runtime, either depenending on the environment, either other reason to change.
 These dependencies fall in the category of *volatile*.